phrbmr/phrbmr.github.io/README.md

-# My Data Science Portfolio (UNDER CONSTRUCTION)
+# Personal Portfolio (UNDER CONSTRUCTION)

-This is my (Under Construction) data science portfolio, where I showcase my data science studies, projects and skills.
+This is my (Under Construction) portfolio, where I showcase studies, projects and skills.

 ## Table of Contents